Published: January 15, 2021

-Apart from that, their team needed the existing portal to comply with the app & mimic what the app will look like.
+Apart from that, their team needed the existing portal to comply with the app & mimic what it would look like.

 Their membership model implies that each month, associates are given one audio lesson on manifestation, one video, one audio meditation, and inspirational art & many other benefits.

-Besides, they have access to the content library with videos & audios.
+Besides, they always have access to the content library with different videos & audios.